-29. Enter the unique phone number of the local device in the Phone Number box and indicate that the local device is connected to the Voice/Fax Channel in the Voice Channel box.

-- 30. The Description box is optional, but can be useful in associating the channel to the extension.
+- 29. Enter a unique phone number for the local VOIP in the Phone Number box and enter 1 for the Voice/Fax channel in the Voice Channel box.
+This number must be 1 for each MVP120.
+Note: MVP120 and MVP110 will only have one entry and will be Channel 1. - 30.
+The Description box is optional, but can be useful in associating the channel to the extension.
 If you wish, enter a description of your local phone number.
 This description serves to identify the phone number you entered in the previous step.
-Normally the "Master" MVP110 resides at the entity's main office; therefore, for this example you could enter a description such as "New York Office"). - 31.
+Normally the "Master" MVP120 resides at the entity's main office; therefore, for this example you could enter a description such as "New York Office"). - 31.
 The Station Identification group includes a Hunt Group list.
 This list enables you to indicate which Hunt Group you want the phone number to be associated with; or, you can select NO HUNT if you don't want this entry to participate in hunting.
 Hunting is a series of telephone lines organized in such a way that if the first line is busy the next line is hunted and so on until a free line is found.
 For this example, assign the phone entry to HUNT GROUP #1.

-Once you have assigned this entry to a Hunt Group (or NO HUNT), you must enter the IP Address of the Master MVP110 in the IP Address box.
+Once you have assigned this entry to a Hunt Group (or NO HUNT), you must enter the IP Address of the Master MVP120 in the IP Address box.